Gilroy Garlic Festival shooting being investigated as domestic terrorism by FBI

 Authorities said Tuesday they still do not have a motive.

-"I know nothing that we say or do can never bring back your loved ones but ... everything is being done with you in our minds," Bennett said.
+"I know nothing that we say or do can ever bring back your loved ones but ... everything is being done with you in our minds," Bennett said.

 "To the families of Stephen Romero, Keyla Salazar, Trevor Irby, and the injured that survived this tragedy, we cannot begin to describe our despair at his actions," the family said in the statement, given to NBC News.